vmware-tanzu/community-edition/docs/site/content/docs/assets/cli-install-windows.md

 1. Download the release for [Windows](https://github.com/vmware-tanzu/tce/releases/download/v0.7.0-rc.1/tce-windows-amd64-v0.7.0-rc.1.tar.gz).

-1. Open a Command Prompt as an administrator, change to the download directory and unpack the release, for example
+1. Open a Command Prompt as an administrator, change to the download directory and unpack the release, for example,

     ```sh
     cd <DOWNLOAD-DIR>